-Approximately 170,000 children and young people under the age of 19 live in Derbyshire – 21.8% of the total population.
-This is expected to rise to 2.4% by 2025.
+There are approximately 170,000 children and young people under the age of 19 living in Derbyshire – that's 21.8% of our total population.
+This is expected to rise by 2.4% by 2025.